anathema43/diamo/TESTING_METHODOLOGY_GUIDE.md

 **Test Case ID:** TC001
 **Test Title:** User can create a new account **Priority:** High (Critical for business)
+**Security Note:** Admin role must be set server-side in Firestore, not client-side

 **Pre-conditions:**
 - Website is running